dydra/replication.js/README.md

     rdf-environment.js
     rdflib.js

-The worker accepts onmessage commands from the JavaScript main thread.
+The worker accepts onmessage instructions from the JavaScript main thread.
 These specify [graph store protocol](https://www.w3.org/TR/2013/REC-sparql11-http-rdf-update-20130321/) operations, most likely PATCH to effect implicit object persistence, but also PUT and DELETE for blanket modifications.

-The worker's websocket connection to the remote service also accepts remote notifications in the form of GSP PATCH operations, which it communicates as messages back to the main thread.
+The worker's websocket connection to the remote service also accepts remote instructions in the form of GSP PATCH operations.
+It communicates these as messages back to the main thread.